AnalogStudiosRI/as-api/README.md

 - *src/routes/* - API services and non-UI components; implements angular services
 - *tests/* - unit / integration tests

-## Deploying
+## Environment Configuration / Deploying

+### App Deployment
-The application expects that the .phar file, .htaccess, and controller.php to be in the webroot.
-It is highly recommended that the config-{env}.ini file be located outside the webroot, for this reason the path is fixed to be one level up.
+The application expects that the as-api.phar, .htaccess, controller.php to be deployed in the webroot.

-It should also be called `config.ini`
+### App Config (ini)
+`config-bootstrap.ini` contains the initial configuration needed for the application, and should be deployed in the webroot, configured accordingly, and renamed to `config.ini`.
+(This is done automatically when developing locally)
+- _env_config_ini_path_  - path to env config for application.

+*It is highly recommended that the config-{env}.ini file be located outside the webroot*

+### Env Config (ini)
+`config-env.ini` path should be configured in `config-bootrap.ini` (see above).
+When deployed, the file should be renamed to `config-env.ini`  (This is done automatically when developing locally)

+*Note:* The actual environment specific ini files are not tracked in version control

+- _db.host_ - the hostname for the database (i.e. localhost, 127.0.0.1)
+- _db.name_ - name of the database for the application
+- _db.user_ - the user to connect to the DB as
+- _db.password_ - the password for the db user
+- _runtime.displayErrors_ - display runtime errors or not (i.e. on or off)
+- _session.domain_ - the domain the app is running under (i.e. www.analogstudios.net)

 ## TODO
 add to vagrant file for phar support